Product Inspector

 Best Premium Electric Multi-Cooker

-Sage The Fast Slow Pro
+Sage the Fast Slow Pro

-6L pressure cooker, slow cooker and steamer
+6L pressure cooker and slow cooker

 Typical price: £199–£200